eljefe303030/Melius/DRAFT3.0_README.md

 **19.1 MESHES & TEXTURES - ARMOR & WEAPONS**
 1. [Varuun Spacesuit Remade - Replacer - Dark Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a dark visor. **use this mod OR the mod below, not both**
-2. [Varuun Spacesuit Remade - Replacer - Red Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a red visor. **use this mod OR the mod below, not both**
+2. [Varuun Spacesuit Remade - Replacer - Red Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a red visor. **use this mod OR the mod above, not both**

 **22.1 MESHES & TEXTURES - FX**
+1. [Luxor's Realistic Flashlight - HD](https://www.nexusmods.com/starfield/mods/11036) Realistic flashlight texture, does not light up areas as much as other flashlight mods but provides more atmosphere. **enabling this mod will replace the default flashlight mod**
+2. [Subtle Flashlight - Less Wide - Yellow Spec](https://www.nexusmods.com/starfield/mods/11018) This mod makes the vanilla flashlight less intense and helps illuminate wider area without all the specular mess hitting your eyes. **enabling this mod will replace the default flashlight mod**
-1. [Vanilla Flashlight Improved - Bright](https://www.nexusmods.com/starfield/mods/701) It's the vanilla flashlight, but better!
-Enjoy a larger, brighter beam without the ugly banding artifacts. **enabling this mod will replace the default flashlight mod [Luxor's Realistic Flashlight - HD](https://www.nexusmods.com/starfield/mods/11036)**
+3. [Vanilla Flashlight Improved - Bright](https://www.nexusmods.com/starfield/mods/701) It's the vanilla flashlight, but better!
+Enjoy a larger, brighter beam without the ugly banding artifacts. **enabling this mod will replace the default flashlight mod**

 **34.1 IMMERSION**
 1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**